Dynamic Movement Intervention

 Over a defined period of time, multiple therapy sessions take place in which the child repeatedly engages with similar movement challenges.

-This structured approach allows:
+This structured approach includes:

-• repeated movement experiences
+- repeated movement experiences

-• close therapeutic adaptation
+- close therapeutic adaptation

 What is important to us in therapy?